yuriy-chumak/ol/README.md

 1. Q. You reference to licenses **MIT and LGPL**.
 Can I freely choose between these two licenses?<br/>
    A. Yes, you are free to choose an MIT **or** LGPL license.

+1. Q. I want to have a Virtual Environment.
+Can I?
+   A. Yes.
+A virtual environment is an Ol environment such that the libraries and scripts installed into it are isolated from those installed in other virtual environments and your operating system.
+Use `--home=the-yours-venv-path` Ol command line option.

 1. Q. Anything else interesting?<br/>
    A. Yes, Ol provides **simplest HTTP web-server** for sharing a local folder over an inter/intra-net.
       Just type `$ echo ,load http/server| ol`.